isomerpages/nlb-curiocity/_jurong/Building a New Future.md

 IBP photo

-To kickstart the Regional Centre, the public sector embarked on a number of developments.
-For instance, the Jurong Town Council (JTC) established the 37-hectare International Business Park, which was Singapore’s first business park, there in 1992.
-This was followed by the JTC Summit which became the headquarters of JTC after it moved into the building in 2000 from Jurong Town Hall.
+To kickstart the Regional Centre, the public sector embarked on a number of developments there.
+For instance, the Jurong Town Corporation (JTC) established a 37-hectare International Business Park near Jurong East MRT station for corporations to set up their regional headquarters, innovation centres and other operations.
+Since its inception in 1992, companies that had set up their premises within the international park include Acer, JGC Singapore, Creative Technology, ThyssenKrupp, Evonik and Johnson Control.
+Besides the International Business Park, JTC also moved into a new building in the Jurong Regional Centre from Jurong Town Hall .
+Known as JTC Summit, it was completed in 2000.

 IMM Mall photo